Accelerated Payments

 IMRF Will Send You an Accelerated Payment Invoice

-If a member retires from your employer with an end-of-career increase in reported earnings of 6% or higher, IMRF will send you an Accelerated Payment Invoice that details the amount your employer must pay to IMRF.
+If a member retires from your employer with an end-of-career increase in reported earnings of at least 6%, or 1.5 times the increase in the CPI-Urban as of the previous September, whichever is greater, your employer will receive an Accelerated Payment Invoice.
+IMRF will also send your employer an Accelerated Payment Statement specifying the amount your employer must pay to IMRF.

 Accelerated Payment Exemption Request

-Certain increases in reported earnings are eligible for an exemption from the Accelerated Payment.
-Your Accelerated Payment Invoice will include a “Request for an Accelerated Payment Exemption” form.
-If your Accelerated Payment qualifies and you want to apply for an exemption, you must complete and return this form along with the required supporting documentation.
+Certain increases in reported earnings are eligible for an exemption from the Accelerated Payment (AP).
+After you receive the AP invoice and Statement, your employer will receive a Secure Message in Employer Access to notify you that your “Request for an Accelerated Payment Exemption” form is available within your Document Viewer.
+If your Accelerated Payment qualifies for an exemption and you want to apply, you must complete and return this form along with the required supporting documentation within 30 days after this form becomes available to you in Employer Access.

 Qualified Accelerated Payment Exemptions